quay/enhancements/enhancements/proxy-cache.md

 ## Open Questions

- > 1. Will the check against the upstream registry count against an upstream rate limit?
+ 1. Will the check against the upstream registry count against an upstream rate limit?
+ A: No. We use HEAD requests to check for new versions of an image, and HEAD requests do not count against rate limit.
- > 2. Currently, How can we track when an image was last used (to implement eviction based on LRU images)?
+ 2. Currently, How can we track when an image was last used (to implement eviction based on LRU images)?
- > 3. How will time machine work on images that are past its staleness period?
+ 3. How will time machine work on expired images?
+ A: Time machine stops images from being garbage collected within a time period.
+As long as an image is still around and is up-to-date with the upstream registry, Quay will continue serving it.

 ## Summary

-Dependencies on container images has increased tremendously with the adoption of container driven development.
+Dependencies on container images have increased tremendously with the adoption of container driven development.
 With the introduction of rate limits on popular container registries, Quay will act as a proxy cache to circumvent pull rate limitation from upstream registries.
 Adding a cache will also accelerate pull performance as images are pulled from cache rather than upstream dependencies.
 Cached images are updated only when the upstream image digest differs from cached image.

 ### Goals

-* A Quay user can define and configure(credentials, staleness period) via config file/app, a repository in Quay that acts a cache for a specific upstream registry.
+* A Quay user can define and configure(credentials, expiration) via app, an organization in Quay that acts as a cache for a specific upstream registry.
 * A Quay super can leverage storage quota of an organization to limit cache size.
 This means when cache size reaches its quota limit, images from cache are evicted based on LRU.
 * A proxy cache organization will transparently cache and stream images to client.
 The images in the proxy cache organization should